Marco Avellaneda: Early years

 Manuel Marco Avellaneda was born in San Fernando del Valle de Catamarca on 18 June 1813, son of Nicolás Avellaneda y Tula, the first governor of Catamarca Province.

-He learned his first letters in the Franciscan school of Father Ramon de la Quintana, who taught Latin and rhetoric.
+He learned to read and write in the Franciscan school of Father Ramon de la Quintana, who taught Latin and rhetoric.

 In 1823, his parents moved to San Miguel de Tucumán.

 Marco Avellaneda won an official scholarship to study at the College of Moral Sciences in Buenos Aires.

-There he made friends with Juan Bautista Alberdi, Vicente Fidel López, Marcos Paz, Carlos Tejedor and Juan María Gutiérrez.
+There he became friends with Juan Bautista Alberdi, Vicente Fidel López, Marcos Paz, Carlos Tejedor and Juan María Gutiérrez.

 In 1834 he earned his doctorate in Jurisprudence.

-Even then he stood out as speaker, and his companions called him "Marco Tulio".
+Even then he stood out as a proficient speaker, and his companions called him "Marco Tulio".

-He collaborated in those years on the newspaper El amigo del país (The Friend of the country).
+He collaborated in those years with the newspaper El amigo del país (The Friend of the country).

 He wanted to stay in Buenos Aires, but his parents called him back to Tucuman.

 He had been persecuted for his journalistic activity against Juan Manuel de Rosas.

 Political career

 Governor Alejandro Heredia honored him with his friendship.
 Emilio Carilla says that "his career as a public man was a swift rise: solicitor, legislator in 1835, three years later, at age 25, he was president of the House of Representatives of Tucumán.

 He is credited with a Constitution in 1833.

-Alejandro Heredia was murdered in the country near San Miguel de Tucumán on 12 November 1838, and Avellaneda was later implicated in the death.
+Alejandro Heredia was murdered in the countryside near San Miguel de Tucumán on 12 November 1838, and Avellaneda was later accused of implication in his death.